akramcodez/Animal-Profile-Page-Search/README.md

 A fun social media platform for pets!
 This web application allows users to explore animal profiles like:
 **CAT | DOG | GOAT | COW | HEN | DUCK**

-Showcasing their unique bios, posts, and interactions..
+Showcasing their unique bios, posts, and interactions.

 ---